Accepted Students Night Class of 2026 and 2027

 - Registered 8th grade students who attend charter, private, parochial, or independent schools, or who are homeschooled: Will test at a central DOE location on designated dates in December.

 - All registered 9th grade students: will test at a central DOE location (linked above) on designated dates in December.

 - Registration for the SHSAT: Registration is now open for the SHSAT.
 Registration is not first-come first-served; all students who register by the deadline will be able to take the SHSAT.

 - Families will be able to register their child in the family-facing MySchools site (myschools.nyc).

 - Like last year, families or school staff will indicate each child’s preference order for the testing Specialized High Schools when they submit their SHSAT registration in MySchools.

-- The deadline to register for the SHSAT is November 15, 2021.
+- The deadline to register for the SHSAT is typically in November.

 - How many students are accepted to SITHS?